The fishbone diagram is one of the seven basic quality control tools. Though all these tools have their importance, the fishbone diagram is distinct.

 - It helps you locate bottlenecks in the process.

 - It helps you find ways to improve.

 - It involves an in-depth discussion of the problem, which informs the team.

 - It prioritizes further analysis and helps you take corrective action.

 - A fishbone diagram does not single out the root of the problem because all causes look equally important.

 - Effort can be wasted on identifying causes that have little effect on the problem.

 - A fishbone diagram is based on opinion rather than evidence.

 A fishbone diagram is a vital tool in identifying the root cause of a problem.
-Although using it is time-consuming, the benefits are enormous.
+Although it is time-consuming, the benefits are enormous.
 This tool helps you remove the root cause of the problem and develop an understanding among team members.
-You use the fishbone diagram with a critical problem because you cannot spend much time on every small issue.
+You use the fishbone diagram with a critical problem because you cannot spend time on every small issue.

 Do you use fishbone diagrams in your project?
 What categorizations have you used, and what was your experience?
 Please share with us in the comments sections.